 Math Corps is an AmeriCorps program that provides schools with tutors to support math development for students in Grades 4 through 8.
 Math Corps tutors are trained to provide research-based math support and to administer assessment protocols.

 Tutors are supported by a multi-level coaching model that includes site-based and external coaches.
-Full-time tutors work with approximately 24 students for 90 each week.
+Full-time tutors work with approximately 24 students for 90 minutes each week.
 Tutoring is provided through standard-protocol interventions and is complementary to the core math instruction provided at each school.
 The ultimate goal of tutoring is to raise individual students’ math skills so that they are on track to meet or exceed state math proficiency standards.

 The Math Corps evaluation addresses four broad questions with data collected during the 2022-23 school year.